Custom domains

 If you want the blog on a subdomain (eg: https://blog.example.com), substitute the @ for blog.

-If you are using Cloudflare, ensure the proxy (the orange cloud) is turned off.
+If you are using Cloudflare, ensure the proxy (the orange cloud) is either turned off, or your SSL/TLS mode is set to Full (Strict).

 Problems setting a root CNAME